thegriglat/GHC/Readme.md

 ### log.py ###

-This modules only print INFO or DEBUG messages.
+This modules print INFO or DEBUG messages and raise RuntimeError if it is needed.

 Scripts
 -------